 Our fairness guarantee is in terms of maximin shares.
 Formally,

 \begin{definition}[Maximin Share] For an agent $i \in [n]$ and a subset of chores $S \subseteq [m]$, the $n$-maximin share is defined to be:

 \end{definition}

 Ideally, we would like to ensure fairness by partitioning the chores such that each agent gets her maximin share, i.e., partition the chores into subsets $(A_1, A_2, \ldots, A_n) \in \Pi_n(m)$ such that $v_i(A_i) \geq \mu_i$ for all $ i \in [n]$.
 Since such partitions do not always exist \cite{aziz-chores}, a natural goal is to study approximation guarantees.
 In particular, our objective is to develop efficient algorithms that determine a partition $(A_1, \ldots, A_n) \in \Pi_n(m)$ wherein each agent, $i$, gets a bundle, $A_i$, of value (under $v_i$) at least $\alpha$ times her maximin share, with $\alpha \in [1,\infty)$ being as small as possible.
 We call such partitions as $\alpha$-approximate maximin fair allocations.
 When $\alpha=1$, we say that the allocation is maximin fair.
-Observe that in this case, our approximation factors are greater than 1.
-This is because, in this case, the maximin shares are non-positive.
+Observe that in the context of chores, our approximation factors are greater than 1.
+This is because, in this case, the maximin shares are nonpositive.

-In particular, we present an efficient algorithm that finds $4/3$ approximate maximin fair allocation of chores.
-Hence improving upon the 2 approximation bound of \cite{aziz-chores}.
+We present an efficient algorithm that finds $4/3$-approximate maximin fair allocations of chores.
+This result improves upon the $2$-approximation bound of \cite{aziz-chores}.